speaktosteve/speaktosteve.github.io/src/routes/using-tailwind-css-clsx--and-prettier/+page.md

 }
 ```

-If you now save a file that contains tailwind class references you should see them being re-ordered as per the (recommended class order)[https://tailwindcss.com/blog/automatic-class-sorting-with-prettier#how-classes-are-sorted].
+If you now save a file that contains tailwind class references you should see them being re-ordered as per the [recommended class order](https://tailwindcss.com/blog/automatic-class-sorting-with-prettier#how-classes-are-sorted).

 Before: